mellonis/turing-machine-js/packages/library-binary-numbers/README.md

     - `normalizeNumber` - delete leading zeros
     - `plusOne` - add 1 to the number
     - `minusOne` - subtract 1 from the number

+If you want to use states which were described earlier, you must use a tape block received from the `getTapeBlock` function.

 ## Links